Logo Voyage

 You can check the original Wikivoyage article Here

-Tequila is a municipality in Jalisco, Mexico, near Guadalajara.
-It is famous for being the birthplace of the eponymous tequila liquor.
+Tequila is a town in Jalisco, Mexico, near Guadalajara, that is famous for being the birthplace of the eponymous tequila liquor.
 Its distilleries offer tours of the fabrication process and into the fields where the agave plant, from which it is made, is grown.

 Understand